zicklag/blog/content/hvm-what-is-functional-programming.md

 (If False a b) = b
 ```

 This says, “If you find an `If` function call on a `True` value and two arguments, return the first argument, but if you call it on a `False` value, return the second argument”.
+This gives us the functionality of an if-else statement.

 Notice that we can do this with substitutions alone, no new language features necessary!